Get Started

 - If you having trouble with MariaDB, try using dialect

-. - File
+mysql. - File

-is only works forPostgreSQL
+db.postgre.sqlis only works forPostgreSQLonly.

-should works too, but we don't create the database structure for it,
+Working with MSSQL or Oracle should works too, but we don't create the database structure for it,

 so you have to create it by yourself.